You have the ability to control the privacy of your Peloton profile and data in a few ways.

 Height and Weight: Height and weight are optional fields that are used to estimate the number of calories that are burned in a workout.
 These fields are private and can only be seen by you.
 They are not visible to other Peloton Members and do not appear on the Leaderboard.

 If you don’t want to have your Strive Score tracked, or if you do want to have it tracked but not displayed to other Peloton Members in your class, you can change these settings from your Bike or Tread tablet.
 Tap on your username in the lower left-hand corner of your screen.
 Next, tap on ‘Preferences.’
-Underneath the ‘Strive Score’ section, you have the option to uncheck the box to ‘Track and Display Strive Score’ and the box to ‘Allow Others to See My Heart Rate Zone and Strive Score during class.’
-You can still pair a heart rate monitor with your device even if you decide that you don’t want to utilize the Strive Score feature.
-If you do this, your heart rate data appears on your tablet screen during your workout, and your heart rate zones also appear in the details of each workout within your profile.
+Underneath the ‘Strive Score’ section, you have the option to uncheck the box to ‘Track and Display Strive Score’ and the option to check 'Hide my Strive Score and heart rate zones from others in class.'
+You can still pair a Heart Rate Monitor with your device even if you decide that you don’t want to utilize the Strive Score feature.
+If you do this, your heart rate data appears on your tablet screen during your workout, and your Heart Rate Zones also appear in the details of each workout within your profile.

 Tags: Tags provide a way for you to connect with other Members and build a community based on shared interests or identities.
 You can create your own tags, search for tags that others have created, and filter by tags on the Leaderboard.
 Tags are completely optional and are public.
 This means that they are visible for public or private profiles, and also show up on the Leaderboard.